jimwatt/P4-advancedlanelines/writeup.md

 The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+* Correct the images for camera distortion.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+* Apply perspective warping to obtain a "bird's-eye" view of the road ahead.
+* Crop to the region of interest.
-* Detect lane pixels and fit to find the lane boundary.
+* Use color and gradient thresholding to detect pixels corresponding to lane line markings.
+* Use simple windowing to determine location of the left and right lane lines at multiple locations in the road ahead.
+* Fit the left and right lane lane locations with a quadratic polynomial.
-* Determine the curvature of the lane and vehicle position with respect to center.
+* From the polynomial fit, determine the radius of curvature of each lane line, and the offset from center of the car in the lane.
-* Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-[//]: # (Image References)
+[//]: # "Image References"

-[image1]: ./examples/undistort_output.png "Undistorted"
+[image1]: ./output_images/undistort_output.png "Undistorted"
 [image2]: ./test_images/test1.jpg "Road Transformed"
 [image3]: ./examples/binary_combo_example.jpg "Binary Example"
 [image4]: ./examples/warped_straight_lines.jpg "Warp Example"